 Active Listening in a Group Setting

 Group meetings can prove fruitful in regards to conflict resolution, because they allow everyone to focus on their active listening skills and truly hear what their fellow employees have to say.
 They might feel more empathy for their coworkers as a result, and gain new perspectives that help prevent further conflict.
-A group meeting might go something like:
+A group meeting of those in conflict, facilitated by an experienced supervisor, might go something like:

 Manager: Okay, now that everyone has had a chance to speak about what happened the other day, is there anything anyone would like to add?

 First Employee: I fully understand what caused the riff on Tuesday, and see how preventable it was.

 Second Employee: I’m going to make certain I really listen to my team members from now on instead of partially hearing them and jumping to my own conclusions.

 Third Employee: I had no idea about [x employee’s] personal issue that temporarily affected their work performance.
 I will strive to remember that everyone is going through something, whether big or small, and that we’re all in this together.

 Examples of conflict resolution scenarios frequently include professional mediators, since there are times when managers do not feel they have the adequate skills to mediate the situation, and therefore hiring a professional mediator may be the only way to move past the issue.
 A mediation session could include:

 Mediator: Everyone will have their chance to talk.
 Please do not interrupt and keep in mind that we are here to empathize and understand, not judge and condemn.